magnificent trek in Bolivia from 6 to 7 days in the royal cordillera around the Illampu massif with several passes at more than 4500m

 - Return flight from Lima

 You see it, even if you do a "light" program, it's a lot over 3 weeks...
-In short, I would rather encourage you to take your time and favour one or the other country.
+In short, I would rather recommend you to take your time and chose one or the other country.

-After that, there are tours that propose to do it in 2 weeks including a lot of internal flights (the flights are not very expensive), but personally doing 5 or 6 flights withing 2 weeks seems like a total ecological aberration, so I don't recommend you consider this option.
+After that, there are tours that will do it in 2 weeks including a lot of internal flights (the flights are not very expensive), but personally doing 5 or 6 flights withing 2 weeks seems like a total ecological aberration, so I don't recommend you consider this option.